matheusbiaggio/Recipes-app/README.md

 In favorite recipes screens, all favorite recipes are listed, also for recipes started.

 The profile screen shows the registered email and buttons that redirect to favorite, started and finished recipes.

+## :hammer: Project features

+- `Functionality 1`: Search for food and drink recipes
+- `Functionality 2`: Filter recipes by types or ingredients
+- `Functionality 3`: Favorite recipes
+- `Functionality 4`: Track recipes in progress and completed

 ## 💻 Installation